- January 14, 2021

 Senior Project Manager

-Nearly 400 million tons of asphalt pavement are replaced in the United States every year.
-This amounts to enough asphalt to pave a four-inch thick, two-lane highway around the world six times!
+Nearly 400 million tons of asphalt pavement are replaced in the United States every year, which amounts to enough asphalt to pave a four-inch thick, two-lane highway around the world six times!
 The average life span of an asphalt roadway is 15 years.
 So, what happens to the 6 billion tons of asphalt replaced in those 15 years?
-In conventional pavement replacement and mill and overlay methods, old asphalt is milled, reprocessed, and reused as recycled asphalt pavement (RAP) for new roads.
-Unused asphalt is stockpiled and repurposed or landfilled.

 Historically, asphalt pavement thickness was designed and constructed based on traffic volume and the strength of the underlying subgrade, often resulting in asphalt thicknesses of 6 to 12 inches.
-In the 1970s, construction techniques evolved and asphalt pavements were designed as composite sections, which include an aggregate base layer sandwiched between a thinner, less costly asphalt layer and the underlying subgrade.
-While aggregate base materials are becoming scarcer and more expensive, with new technologies, we are not limited to exclusively using these costly materials in our pavements.
+In the 1970s, construction techniques evolved and asphalt pavements were designed as composite sections, which included an aggregate base layer sandwiched between a thinner, less costly asphalt layer and the underlying subgrade.

-Full-Depth Reclamation Benefits
+What is Full-Depth Reclamation

 Roadway owners and paving contractors are realizing the benefits of FDR as this eco-friendly technology grows in practice:

-• Reduced Impact: FDR has fewer construction obstacles than traditional pavement rehabilitation methods.
+- Reduced Impact: FDR has fewer construction obstacles than traditional pavement rehabilitation methods.
 With less equipment and fewer haul trucks confined to a reduced construction footprint, traffic impacts are lessened during construction on a roadway and downtime for parking lots is minimized.

-• Stronger Structures: FDR increases flexibility and strength, while decreasing susceptibility to moisture and rutting potential.
+- Stronger Structures: FDR increases flexibility and strength, while decreasing susceptibility to moisture and rutting potential.
 Deeper subgrade and base failures can be repaired through FDR.

 While implementing the FDR process, these practices should be considered: